5 Best Helmet Chin Mounts Ranked - Pros and Cons

 Cons: Not great for helmets with visors.
 Because the straps run through the goggle/visor area, if you're using this product with any full face helmet that has a closing visor, the straps will keep it from fully closing.
 The aesthetic isn't great.
 Due to the quite large amount of real estate this product utilizes, it's very non-discreet.

-The TELESIN chin mount is our final mount choice making ranks.
+The TELESIN chin mount comes fourth in the ranks.
 Let's check it out.

 Mounting Method: Securing straps that tie through the visor/goggle area, out the chin opening and around the front chin area.
 This makes for a completely non-permanent, easily removable, mounting option.